Looking for the best cafes in Merida?

 1. Manifesto Casa Tostadora Calabrese

 Coffee lovers…get excited about this cafe!
-If there’s one thing you can be sure it’s that Manifesto serves up a decent cup of coffee.
+If there’s one thing you can be sure of it’s that Manifesto serves up a decent cup of coffee.
 They take their coffee seriously and you can taste it!

 You’ll need to get there early to snag a good seat – they do get full throughout the day.
 Besides their coffee, they also have a wide selection of food.
 You can order an avocado toast for lunch or simply have a pan de chocolate for a snack.
 If you also don’t drink coffee for whatever crazy reason (jk) – don’t fret!
 There’s a tea selection and you can also try their hot chocolate!